2023-07-01 09:01:01

 The 12.5 year dataset of NANOGrav, published in 2021, was a compelling clue to the existence of gravitational wave background noise, but the new data (their 15-year dataset) includes evidence for the spatial correlations that accompany a gravitational wave signal.
 This increases the likelihood that the signal they are observing is real.

 So far, the researchers are seeing a signal that is basically the same across the sky.
 As the sensitivity of the devices increases, they will begin to see how the signal is distributed across the sky.
 This distribution would reveal background noise hotspots, or regions where gravitational-wave background noise sources are particularly “noisy.”
-This could be due to their mass or their proximity to human detectors.
+This might be due to their mass or their proximity to human detectors.

 The researchers add that as the supermassive black hole binaries get closer, their sinusoidal signal of gravitational waves becomes more of a “chirp” to which pulsar synchronization networks are not sensitive.
 However, the individual binary systems make it possible to determine whether the source of the gravitational wave observed by the PTAs (reminder: pulsar synchronization networks) comes from the binaries rather than from another cosmological source, such as thecosmic inflation.

-To detect “chirps” of supermassive black holes about to merge, Simon said astronomers will need the Laser Interferometer Space Antenna, or LISA.
+To detect “chirps” of supermassive black holes regarding to merge, Simon said astronomers will need the Laser Interferometer Space Antenna, or LISA.
 It is a space mission planned by the European Space Agency (ESA) which will consist of three probes orbiting each other, forming a triangle in space 2.41 million kilometers on a side.

 Illustration de la mission LISA (NASA)